cloudle/react-universal-ui-boilerplate/readme.md

 ## New updates:
 - Boost up build speed (first time build massively faster)
-- Allow skip common chunks `vendor` step  which always required on `legacy` version (however it is still highly recommended to use)
+- Allow skip common chunks (`yarn web-vendor` step)  which always required on `legacy` version (however it is still highly recommended to use)
 - Improves `cli` message, `hot-loader` for Browser `development-server`
 - Update to latest version of React, React Native ;)
 - Most up to date `iOs` and `Android` project template (by `react-native-cli`)